aselshall/rm/hw/class-presentation1.md

 ### Grading *(Participation Grade)*
 - If you have not already selected a relevant topic that was **approved by your supervisor** by the presentation upload deadline, you will automatically recieve zero for this assignment.
+- Presentation Upload (40 points)
+  - On time slides upload in discussion.
-- Presentation Upload (40 points) – On time with link shared in discussion.
+  - And on time link shared in discussion.
 - Peer Engagement (30 points)
   - Ask 3 questions
   - Answer 3 questions
-  - Negative credit for asking questions without fully watching the presentation or non-serious responses
+  - Negative credit (-30 points) for asking questions without fully watching the presentation or non-serious responses
 - Peer Evaluation (30 points)
   - Upload the peer evaluation form on the discussion post on Canvas
   - No credit for superficial responses (e.g., giving full marks without justification)
-  - Negative credit for filling out peer evaluation form without fully watching the presentation or non-serious responses
+  - Negative credit (-30 points) for filling out peer evaluation form without fully watching the presentation or non-serious responses
 - Presentation Evaluation (100 points)
   - See below for details
 - Late Submissions – Follow the [late submission policy](https://aselshall.github.io/gwh/#late-homework-policy).

 ## Presentation content
-At least 6 peer-reviewed papers are cited during the presentation and fully referenced at the last slide.
+- At least 6 peer-reviewed papers are cited throughout the presentation and fully referenced at the last slide.
+- Cite using AGU style (Family name, Year)

 **Introduction:**
  - Provide a brief overview of your research topic